Hardella/ide61131/README.md

 Usage
 -----

-In order to run Hardella, Java 1.8+ is require.
+In order to run Hardella, Java 1.8+ is required.
 Grab one here: https://www.java.com/en/download

 Videos
 ------